 Predictions on South Australian and Tasmanian EV uptake

 The year started off really well with recent EV uptake data in 2022 for South Australia & Tasmania, showing strong growth.

 Things in Q2 are looking less rosy as Tesla Shanghai plant operates at the pandemic affected reduced production levels.
 This is a slightly bigger problem for new Tesla customers in states like Tasmania where deliveries can sometimes take longer.
 April deliveries in the state showed that trend.

 Tesla’s Shanghai plant will also overcome the short term production issues to produce more than 2600 cars a day.
 That’s keeping in mind Tesla’s latest announcement to make Tesla Shanghai factory to be the “world’s largest automobile export hub”.

 The second half of 2022 will see further growth as models from MG and BYD hit our shores.
 Along with the Model 3 as Tesla ramps up Shanghai again, this will see more EVs bound for Tasmania and South Australia later in 2022.

 This along with the state subsidy programs will continue to fuel demand.
 This, at a time when petrol prices head back above $2.00 in many states and territories across the country.

-Riz is the founder of carloop based in Melbourne, specialising in Australian EV data and trends.
+Riz is the founder of carloop based in Melbourne, specialising in Australian EV data, insight reports and trends.
 He is a mechanical engineer who spent the first 7 years of his career building transport infrastructure before starting carloop.
 He has a passion for cars, particularly EVs and wants to help reduce transport emissions in Australia.
 He currently drives a red Tesla Model 3.